"The Life Path" by Friedrich Hölderlin

 A person tries all that life brings, say the heavens,

-So that, well nourished, we may give thanks for all of it
+So that, well nourished, we may give thanks for it all

 And understand the freedom